 So if you’re a combination sleeper, you may want to prioritize ease of movement when picking out a mattress.

 As you get older, uninterrupted nights of sleep may become few and far between.
-Many seniors wake up more easily because they spend less time in deep sleep.
-So a bed with low ease of movement might disturb your sleep more than it would have when you were younger.
+Many older adults wake up more easily because they spend less time in deep sleep.
+So, a bed with low responsiveness might disturb your sleep more than it would have when you were younger.

 You might also find yourself waking up to go to the bathroom more often.
 This becomes less of a chore if your bed allows you to move around and get up easily.

 Finding a mattress that’s easy to move around on is crucial for people with physical conditions such as back pain, joint pain, or arthritis.
-It can affect your entire experience—from getting in to getting out of bed.
+It can affect your entire experience—from getting into bed, to adjusting your resting position, to getting out of bed.

 Ease of movement can be quite subjective.
 Taller and heavier people may find it more difficult to move around on a mattress, while petite people may think it’s easy.
-That’s why, when we test mattresses, we get opinions from all of our reviewers.
+That’s why, when we test mattresses, we get opinions from multiple testers with different body types.

 There’s a reason we’ve seen the best ease of movement among latex, hybrid, and innerspring mattresses: The mattress’s materials play a big role in how easily you’ll be able to move around.
 Let’s take a look at why.